sticksnleaves/versionary/README.md

 This plug will not handle an invalid version.

 #### Options

+`accepts` - a list of strings or atoms representing versions registered as MIME types.
+If at least one of the registered versions is valid then the request is considered valid.

 `versions` - a list of strings representing valid versions.
 If at least one of the provided versions is valid then the request is considered valid.